FAIMS/burial-mounds-web/README.md

 8. Open \__data/authors.yml_ and edit author information and set default author in config.yml.

-	* Addtion scss files can be made in the \__sass_ folder.
-You need then need to import the file in assets/css/styles_feeling_response.scss, for it to be included in the future build.
-For example, if you make a sass file called _tabs.scss_ in the \__sass_ folder then, inside the assets/css/styles_feeling_response.scss file.

 ## Adding categories
 The `categories` front matter variable is used to group Records by tabs in the Collections page.

 # Structure of the project
-This section will explain the structure of the project and decribe the top-level folders for the project
+This section will explain the structure of the project and decribe the top-level folders for the project:

-_assets_ folder contain the CSS, Javascript used in the project and also images that is used for the site such as the logo and default images for Records.
+* _assets_ folder contain the CSS, Javascript used in the project and also images that is used for the site such as the logo and default images for Records.
-_\_data_ contains the configuration YAML files for the project.
+* \__data_ contains the configuration YAML files for the project.
-_images_ folder contains the images used in the site.
+* _images_ folder contains the images used in the site.
-_\_import_ contains scripts to auto generate Record Pages from a CSV.
+* _\_import_ contains scripts to auto generate Record Pages from a CSV.
-_\_includes_ contains content that can included into files.
+* _\_includes_ contains content that can included into files.
-_pages_ contains pages of the website
+* _pages_ contains pages of the website
-_\_posts_ contains the YML files for the Record Pages _\_sass_ contains sass partials of our project.
+* _\_posts_ contains the YML files for the Record Pages
+* _\_sass_ contains sass partials of our project.
-_\_site_ contains the generated site that Jekyll outputs.
+* _\_site_ contains the generated site that Jekyll outputs.
 This folder is added into `.gitignore`.

 # Preprocessing